 As there is no prescribed curriculum for the study of law, there is no pre-law major at Carson-Newman.
 Students are encouraged to major in something they are passionate about, and to take rigorous courses from professors who will challenge them to read and think critically and enhance their written and verbal communication skills.

 Carson-Newman offers pre-law advising and practice law school admission tests (LSATs).
 We have also hosted representatives from various law schools on campus.
 We often invite attorneys and law students to speak to our students about their legal careers and law school experience.
-Carson-Newman graduates have attended law schools such as: the University of Virginia, Duke, Wake Forest, Emory, Vanderbilt, the University of Tennessee, William and Mary, the University of Texas, Samford, and Memphis.
+Carson-Newman graduates have attended law schools such as: the University of Virginia, Duke, Wake Forest, Emory, Vanderbilt, the University of Tennessee, American University, William and Mary, the University of Texas, Samford, and Memphis.